MORGANlTE/Lil-alchemist-R-bot/readme.md

 ## 📝 Version 📝

-Current version: 5.2.3
+Current version: 5.2.4
-Version description: Shouldve fixed the issue with the trivia 🦾
+Version description: Shouldve fixed the bugs with the trivia 🦾

 ## 📜 License 📜